Evolutionary dynamics in finite populations with zealots: Introduction

 In the present paper, we conduct a finite population analysis of evolutionary dynamics of a general two-person game with zealots.
 Evolutionary games in finite populations have been recognized as a powerful analytical tool for understanding properties of evolutionary games such as conditions of cooperation in social dilemma games.
 In addition, the outcome for finite populations is often different from that for infinite populations \cite{Nowak2004Nature,Taylor2004BullMathBiol,Nowak2006book}.
 We take advantage of this method to understand evolutionary dynamics of games with zealots for general matrix games.

 It should be noted that the fixation probability, i.e., the probability that a given strategy eventually dominates the population as a result of stochastic evolutionary dynamics, is a primary quantity to be pursued in evolutionary dynamics in finite populations.
-In contrast, fixation trivially occurs in the presence of zealots if all the zealots are assumed to take the same strategy; the zealots' strategy always fixates.
+Nevertheless, fixation trivially occurs in the presence of zealots if all zealots are assumed to take the same strategy; the zealots' strategy always fixates.
 For example, if there is a single zealous cooperator in the population, cooperation always fixates even in the conventional prisoner's dilemma game.
-However, in this adverse case, fixation of cooperation is expected to take long time; the relevant question here is the fixation time \cite{Antal2006BMB,Traulsen2007JTheorBiol,Altrock2009NewJPhys,Altrock2011PlosComputBiol,Altrock2010PhysRevE,WuAltrock2010PhysRevE}.
-In this study, we examine the mean fixation time of the strategy selected by the zealots.
+However, in this adverse case, fixation of cooperation is expected to take long time; the relevant question here is the fixation time \cite{Antal2006BMB,Traulsen2007JTheorBiol,Altrock2009NewJPhys,Altrock2010PhysRevE,Assaf2010JStatMech,Ewens2010book,WuAltrock2010PhysRevE,Altrock2011PlosComputBiol,Assaf2012PhysRevLett,Kreindler2013GamesEconBehav}.
+Here we examine the mean fixation time of the strategy selected by the zealots.
 This quantity serves as a probe to understand the extent to which zealots influence non-zealous players in the population.
-The fixation time would be affected by the payoff matrix, population size, number of zealous players, strength of selection.
+The fixation time would be affected by the payoff matrix, population size, number of zealous players, and strength of selection.
+We derive the asymptotic dependence of the mean fixation time on the population size when the fraction of zealots in the population is fixed.
 Mathematically, we extend the approach taken in \cite{Antal2006BMB} to the case with zealots.